Some posts contain compensated links. Please read this disclaimer for more info.

 It’s a moment I have been dreading and looking forward to in equal proportions for a long time.

-My oldest son was just 9 months old when we moved from Sydney to Zadar and can you believe it?
+My oldest son was just nine months old when we moved from Sydney to Zadar, and can you believe it?
 He turned seven last month, seven!

-He has always been rather curious, his current curiosities are space documentaries and inspecting his venus flytrap plant and asking how it works.
-He loves to travel and we relish feeding his inquisitiveness.
+He has always been rather curious; his current curiosities are space documentaries, inspecting his venus flytrap plant, and asking how it works.
+He loves to travel, and we relish feeding his curiosity.

-My fears about him starting first grade began about 2 years ago when I noticed that at kindergarten his language skills were not the same as his peers.
+My fears about him starting first grade began about two years ago when I noticed that his language skills were not the same as his kindergarten peers.
 Yeah, he spoke Croatian, but not at the same level he spoke English.
 His Croatian was not at the equivalent level as kids his own age.

-His lack of communicating in Croatian with his peers, I felt was for two reasons.
+His lack of communication in Croatian with his peers, I felt, was for two reasons.